denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 popular passages.
 For a literary scholar, such instability of medium means analysis cannot be confined to reading for meaning alone.
 How will close reading persist, when the reading device reconfigures a text dynamically: to fit individual taste, mood, or politics?
-The formulation of this narrowly literary-theoretical concern opens the way to the broader question of empowered human--computer interaction.
-Textual legibility, as I will argue, is crucial to a critical understanding of what it means to remain human in a digital world.
+The formulation of this narrowly literary-theoretical concern leads to the broader question of empowered human--computer interaction.
+Building on the work of scholars like Jerome Mcgann, Wendy Hui Kyong Chun, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, Lisa Gitelman and Johanna Drucker, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.

 Software developers, graphic designers, system administrators, and project managers routinely architect technologies that have deep cultural significance,